 (Includes one day per month of annual leave in addition to five days of summer holiday leave)

 Sojitz offers 20 days of paid annual leave to employees from the following fiscal year after they entered the company, provided that they achieved an attendance rate of at least 80% in the preceding fiscal year.
 In addition, employees are given five days of summer leave, for a total of 25 days of paid leave per year.
-In FY2017, the average employee used 14 days of leave; in 2018, our goal is for employees to use 15 days or more (a usage rate of 60%).
+In FY2022,we achieved our target of employees using 17 days or more annual leave (18.36 days).
+In FY2023, we will continue to promote the usage of 17 days or more (a usage rate of 68%) as an ongoing target.
 In addition to implementing work sharing in each Group organization to encourage employees to use leave, we have made use of annual leave a component of organization appraisals and are continuing to pursue efforts aimed at further raising leave usage among employees.

 Special Leave for Long-term Employees